Trump Gave Giuliani The Ukraine Portfolio And Boxed Out Diplomats, Sondland Says

 "In these short conversations, Mr. Giuliani emphasized that the president wanted a public statement from President Zelensky committing Ukraine to look into anticorruption issues.
 Mr. Giuliani specifically mentioned the 2016 election (including the DNC server) and Burisma as two anticorruption investigatory topics of importance for the President."

-Burisma is the Ukrainian gas company that gave Biden's son Hunter a seat on its board; it figures in debunked conspiracy theories that have animated much of Trump's and Giulian's actions in the Ukraine affair.
+Burisma is the Ukrainian gas company that gave Biden's son Hunter a seat on its board, and it figures in debunked conspiracy theories that have animated much of Trump's and Giuliani's actions in the Ukraine affair.

-But Sondland says he does not recall Giuliani discussing former vice President Joe Biden or his son Hunter in those calls, and Sondland said that he did not know Hunter Biden was on the board of Burisma.
+But Sondland says he does not recall Giuliani discussing Joe Biden or his son Hunter in those calls, and Sondland said that he did not know Hunter Biden was on the board of Burisma.

 Trump donor and supporter

 Sondland was a Trump campaign donor and businessman before becoming U.S. ambassador to the European Union.
-He has become central to the House impeachment inquiry, after being named in an anoymous whistleblower complaint that alleged that Trump pressured the president of Ukraine to investigate potential political rival Biden.
+He has become central to the House impeachment inquiry, after being named in an anonymous whistleblower complaint that alleged that Trump pressured the president of Ukraine to investigate potential political rival Biden.

-Trump has later affirmed that he did, and released a partial White House account of the call with Ukraine's president in which he asked for the investigation into Biden.
+Trump has later affirmed that he did and released a partial White House account of the call with Ukraine's president in which he asked for the investigation into Biden.

-But in his testimony, Sondland makes clear that he disagrees with the president about foreign involvement in U.S. elections.
+But in his testimony, Sondland makes it clear that he disagrees with the president about foreign involvement in U.S. elections.

 "Inviting a foreign government to undertake investigations for the purpose of influencing an upcoming U.S. election would be wrong," Sondland said.